norvig/paip-lisp/docs/chapter25.md

   (mapcar 'local-fn list))
 ```

-**Diagnosis:** If you changed the name of a function, did you change the name every-where?
+**Diagnosis:** If you changed the name of a function, did you change the name everywhere?
 For example, if you decide to change the name of `print-fn` to `print-function` but forget to change the value of `*printer*`, then the old function will be called.

 **Remedy:** Use your editor's global replace command.